What are your water levels?

 How much water is your organization using?

-Need to remotely monitor water wells?
+Need to remotely monitor and manage water wells?

 Video Voiceover / Transcript:

 Howdy!
 This is Edward from Valarm.